-- To improve transportation options available to travelers, promote the use of efficient travel modes, and reduce the need to travel. - b.
-To decrease vehicular air pollutant emissions, conserve energy resources, and reduce ambient noise levels by reducing vehicular trips, total vehicle miles traveled, and traffic congestion within the city. - To reduce automobile dependence and the associated costs of owning, operating, and maintaining a motor vehicle. - d.
-To decrease costs associated with the construction, repair, maintenance, and improvement of city thoroughfares and parking facilities. - To decrease the cost of traffic enforcement and promote traffic safety. - To reduce the demand for parking facilities and increase the capacity and efficiency of existing transportation infrastructure. - g.
+- To improve transportation options available to travelers, promote the use of efficient travel modes, and reduce the need to travel. - To decrease vehicular air pollutant emissions, conserve energy resources, and reduce ambient noise levels by reducing vehicular trips, total vehicle miles traveled, and traffic congestion within the city. - To reduce automobile dependence and the associated costs of owning, operating, and maintaining an automobile. - d.
+To decrease costs associated with the construction, repair, maintenance, and improvement of city thoroughfares and parking facilities. - e.
+To decrease the cost of traffic enforcement and promote traffic safety. - f.
+To reduce the demand for parking facilities and increase the capacity and efficiency of existing transportation infrastructure. - g.
 To support a fiscal return on federal, state, and local financial investment made in public transportation infrastructure by increasing ridership of public transportation services. - h.
-To incorporate transportation planning considerations into development review. - To encourage the establishment of Mobility Management Associations (MMA's) within the city.
+To incorporate transportation planning considerations into development review. - To encourage the establishment of agencies or associations to manage mobility management programs and services implemented within the city.